Moiup/vulkan-steps/Tutorial/logical_devices_and_queues.md

 After creating the logical device, we need to get the actual queues with [`vkGetDeviceQueue`](https://registry.khronos.org/vulkan/specs/1.3-extensions/html/chap5.html#vkGetDeviceQueue).

+Do not forget to destroy the logical device at the end with: [`vkDestroyDevice`](https://registry.khronos.org/vulkan/specs/1.3-extensions/html/chap5.html#vkDestroyDevice).

 ```C++
     /**************************************************************/
 	/* Step 3.2: Logical Devices and Queues (5.2 and 5.3)         */